 We stop and pick up two more people: an old rancher and a young hitchhiker.
 He extends the same dampened religious enthusiasm to them.

 He drops me off at Arizona State University, because I don’t know another landmark in the city.
 He gives me 5 dollars.

-The weirdness of the situation eludes me at the time.
-In retrospect it is very weird: a guy lying on his stomach in a survival bivvy staring at a glowing screen.
+Sometimes I take the work to bed.
+It is very weird: a guy lying on his stomach in a survival bivvy staring at a glowing screen.
 A lantern in the pitch black night.
 The irony is almost malicious: I left home to do exactly what I did at home, only without a roof over my head.